607011/txtz/README.md

   --fill-missing-monograms abcdefghijklmnopqrtsuvwxyzABCDEFGHIJKLMNOPQRSTUVWXZäöüÄÖÜß’
 ```

-The JSON and C++ file are save as de-vornamen.json and de-vornamen.cpp.
+The JSON and C++ file are saved as de-vornamen.json and de-vornamen.cpp.